Tests and estimation strategies associated to some loss functions: The case of the TV-loss

 In particular, if the data are i.i.d.\ with density $p\et$,

-with probability at least $1-e^{-\xi}$, for all $\xi>0$. \end{prop} A famous estimator of a monotone density is the Grenander one, see Grenander~\citeyearpar{MR599175} and Groeneboom~\citeyearpar{MR822052}.
+with probability at least $1-e^{-\xi}$, for all $\xi>0$. \end{prop} A famous estimator of a {truly monotone density $p\et$} is the Grenander one, see Grenander~\citeyearpar{MR599175} and Groeneboom~\citeyearpar{MR822052}.
 The Grenander estimator relies on the assumption that the left endpoint $a=a(p\et)$ of the support of the target density $p\et$ is exactly known.
-The Grenander estimator is defined as the Maximum Likelihood Estimator (MLE for short) over the set of all non-increasing densities on $[a,+\infty)$ and would not exist on the larger set $\overline \cM$.
+Since this estimator is defined as the Maximum Likelihood Estimator (MLE for short) over the set of all non-increasing densities on $[a,+\infty)$, it would not exist on the larger set $\overline \cM$.
 Our TV-estimator does not need to know the value of $a$.
 More references on the performance of the MLE for estimating a density under a shape constraint can be found in a 2018 special issue of {\em Statistical Science}.

 Results of the same flavour as that presented in our Proposition~\ref{prop-histo} can be established for many other families of densities on the real line that satisfy a shape constraint (convexity, concavity or log-concavity,...).
 We refer to Baraud and Birg\'e~\citeyearpar{MR3565484} for more details.